ufidon/ca/mod1/fp.md

   - Otherwise, comparisons are generally okay.
   - Considerations needed for different bit representations:
     - Denormalized numbers vs. normalized numbers.
-    - Normalized numbers vs. infinity.
+    - Normalized numbers vs. ∞.
       - ∞ > any finite values
 - 📝 In C/C++, compare all the special values with all relational operators:
   - NaN, ∞, -∞, +0, -0, 1.0, -1.0